jfgreen/jfgreen.uk/content/why-data-engineering.md

 ### Being excited about data

-If you've read this far, you can see I'm optimistic about diving into all things data.
+If you've read this far, you can see I'm enthusiastic about diving into all things data.
 My plan is to keep writing data-related articles on this blog, and I will have some interesting topics to share in due course.